jebitok-dev/1-Jebitok-techincal-writing-blog/cljulwt32000009mkaq8ag51f.md

 * import other npm packages that you might have installed

-* allows you to specify a file name, pass data and the components
+* allows you to specify a file name, pass data, and the components

 * write some functionality that will be used within the template section e.g the handleClick function for a button